Interannual variability of the South Asian monsoon: From improved understanding to skillful predictions of extreme monsoon seasons

 Liquefaction at the field scale with micromechanical structure zoomed in as inset.

-Effect of particle-scale statics on sediment trapping by vegetation in steep
+- Effect of particle-scale statics on sediment trapping by vegetation in steep landscapes

 Sediment yield from steep mountain terrain often increases by several orders of magnitude following wildfire leading to devastating debris flows, for reasons which have not been explained.
 One hypothesis that we are exploring is that prior to incineration, sediment is trapped behind vegetation on hillslopes that otherwise exceed the angle for sediment stability.
 We are conducting fieldwork and laboratory experiments to build an empirical model for the sediment storage capacity of plants (Figure 3) (Lamb et al., 2011; DiBiase et al., in review).
 Ongoing and future work is aimed at using physics-based numerical models that can probe the granular scale to understand mechanistically force-chain and grain bridging dynamics in these trapped sediment piles.